hypha-dao/hashed-wallet/documentation/architecture.md

 While we would love to remove all unused code now, it would cause more work later on when we have to add bits and pieces back, so we decided to hold off on it now.

+Same for inline documentation - removing legacy code, or doing work in order to have a better and cleaner documentation for this milestone will cause more work for the next milestone when we have to add in some of the code again.
+The codebase will be cleaned in Milestone 2.